MJoergen/ym2151_old/README.md

 I've written a separate document with the [notes on the design](Design_Notes.md).

+## Directory structure

+* src : Contains source files for the YM2151 module
+* doc : Contains documentation
+* nexys4ddr : Contains board specific files to build the Example Design for the Nexys 4 DDR board from Digilent.
+* sim : Contains testbench and other files used during simulation.

 ## User guide

 The YM2151 has eight parallel sound channels and each sound channel consists